Water Chemistry Water Chemistry — Can You Shock Pool With High pH? Complete Chemistry Guide

 5. Repeat if necessary to reach pH 7.2-7.4

-6. Once pH is corrected, proceed with your shock treatment
+6. Once pH is set, proceed with your shock treatment

-Safety Warning: Always add acid to water, never water to acid.
-Wear safety goggles and gloves when handling muriatic acid.
-Add acid with the pump running to prevent localized high concentrations.
+Safety Warning: When pre-diluting acid, always add acid to water, never water to acid; to dose the pool, broadcast it slowly over moving water in the deep end.
+Wear safety goggles and gloves when handling muriatic acid, and add it with the pump running to prevent localized high concentrations.

 Understanding Shock Levels and CYA

 Your target shock level depends on your cyanuric acid (CYA) level.
-Use these guidelines:
+Use these as a starting point, or let the calculator set it for you:

 Preventing Future pH Issues